cytochrome/igd-pt-qemu-for-xenserver-6-1/README.md

 **Packages**

-  - xen-device-model (i386.rpm): binary package which has built on XenServer DDK.
+  - xen-device-model (i686.rpm): binary package which has built on XenServer DDK.
   - xen-device-model (src.rpm): source package.

+ To build binary packages from source package, you may need to install XenServer DDK-VM into XCP and need to install binary package of pciutils-devel (i686) into DDK-VM.

-  - pciutils-devel (i386.rpm): binary package of
-    pciutils-devel built from  pciutils SRPM at Xen Cloud Platform 1.6 source-disc. (source-4.iso)
+ To build binary package of pciutils-devel (i686), you need to build from pciutils source package in source-disc of Xen Cloud Platform 1.6 (source-1.iso)
-    (pciutils-devel is needed to build binary package of xen-device-model)

 **Details for patch.**